asnramos/datapythonista.github.io/content/2019-09-11-dataframe-summmit.md

 - Using a monorepo (including all bindings in the same repo as Arrow)
 - Not a clear distinction between the specification and implementation (as in for instance project Jupyter)

+Not only related to Arrow, but it was mentioned that would be useful to have dataframes for streaming data.
+A library named [Perspective](https://github.com/finos/perspective) exists, which implements something similar, and has [Python bindings](https://github.com/timkpaine/perspective-python/).

 ### Interoperability

 The next topic was about **interoperability**.
 How dataframe libraries can interact among them, and